 Get Flash to see this player.

-I'm Chris-X. Welcome to my International Track and Field 2 speedrun, completed on July 3rd, 2013.
+Hey there!
+I'm Chris-X from Germany.
+Welcome to my International Track and Field 2 speedrun, completed on September 16, 2016.

 It's a single segment run on hard difficulty (that means you must have better results to qualify).

 The goal is to complete all events by beating the qualification time/distance/height/points and win the championship.

 The run was recorded with Elgato Game Capture HD.

 This run is approximately 1:02 minutes faster than my old run.